Released: 11 September 1995

-Various remixes were issued across the vinyl and CD singles, with the album outtake ‘Nothing To Be Desired’ exclusive to the US CD.
+Various remixes were issued across the vinyl and CD singles, with the album outtake ‘Nothing To Be Desired’ exclusive to the US and Canadian CDs.

 The remixes were: Alt Mix by Trent Reznor, Dave Ogilvie, and Chris Vrenna; Good Karma Mix/Simenon Mix by Tim Simenon; and the Rubber Mix, Simple Text Mix, and Filthy Mix, all by Tony Maserati and Robert Holmes.
 All five remixes were included on the bonus disc included in the 2004 expanded version of 1.Outside.

 There was also a shorter Radio Edit of ‘The Hearts Filthy Lesson’ and the so-called Bowie Mix, which was credited to Tony Maserati and Robert Holmes, but was actually the album version.
 The Radio Edit was included on the compilations Best Of Bowie and Nothing Has Changed.